Appdynamics/flutter-plugin/README.md

 # AppDynamics Flutter Plugin

 Flutter plugin to utilize the AppDynamics SDK.
+This plugin is a field integration and thus not an officially licensed AppDynamics product.
+This plugin wraps the AppDynanmics SDK and requires AppDynamics Mobile Licenses.
+Any issues with the plugin itself should be created on this repo.

 ## Quick Start